-For a number of years Durham has seen continued growth and investment in cultural activity through Durham County Council, wider partners and cultural institutions large and small.
-2019 sees the compounding effect of this sustained investment in an incredible year of openings, activities, festivals, events and anniversaries.
+For a number of years Durham has seen continued growth and investment in cultural, sporting and heritage activity through Durham County Council, wider partners and cultural institutions large and small.
+2019 sees the impact of this sustained investment in an unprecedented year of openings, activities, festivals, events and anniversaries, and has been designated as the county’s Year of Culture.
+A year-long regional and national marketing campaign, #Durham19, will be delivered by Visit County Durham, Durham County Council, County Durham Cultural Partnership and partners from across the county.

 Lumiere Durham, the UK’s largest light festival, will return in November for its 10th anniversary edition, whilst The Riverside plays host to the ICC Cricket World Cup this summer – the world’s second largest spectator sport.
 2019 will also see the completion of a series of multi-million pound developments at some of the county’s most iconic attractions.
 Auckland Castle, the 900-year-old former home of the Prince Bishops of Durham and one of the best preserved medieval bishops’ palaces in Europe will once again welcome visitors, whilst Durham Cathedral Tower will reopen following conservation works to preserve it for future generations.
 And at Beamish Museum the £18million Remaking Beamish scheme continues, creating a range of new ways for people to experience the heritage of the North East.